Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Model Architecture

 \subsection{Semantic Understanding}

 The first stage of the model builds a representation vector for each sentence comprising the semantics, positional information, and discourse relation.

-\paragraph{Semantics:} A news article contains a headline $S_0$ and a sequence of many sentences: $(S_1, ..., S_n)$.
+\paragraph{Semantics} A news article contains a headline $S_0$ and a sequence of many sentences: $(S_1, ..., S_n)$.
 The semantics of each sentence is independently captured by using a large language model to generate a sentence embedding ${\mathbf{s}_i = SBERT(S_i)}, i\in \{0,\ldots, n\}$.
-We use S-BERT \citep{reimers-gurevych-2019-sentence}, as it is trained specifically to represent semantic similarity between sentences.
+We use S-BERT \citep{reimers-gurevych-2019-sentence}, as it is trained specifically to represent the semantic similarity between sentences.

-\paragraph{Position:} The positional information captures the role of a sentence with respect to its location in the article.
-The positional information is added to the sentence embedding using a BiLSTM over encoded sentences \citep{hochreiter1997long}.
+\paragraph{Position} The positional information captures the role of a sentence with respect to its location in the article.
+We chose to add the positional information to the sentence embedding through BiLSTM \citep{hochreiter1997long} over encoded sentences.
+As the sentences in the news articles have intricate relationships more than a simple sequential relationship, we chose to use BiLSTM instead of positional encoding as we desire a conditional representation that cannot be achieved with positional encoding alone \citep{wang2019language}.

-\paragraph{Discourse:} To capture the discourse relation between multiple sentences in different viewpoints, we apply multi-head attention \citep{NIPS2017_3f5ee243} over the BiLSTM encodings: $H=\lbrack\mathbf{h}_0,\ldots,\mathbf{h}_n\rbrack$.
-Each attention head, $\bar{H}_k = Attn(QW_k^{(Q)},KW_k^{(K)},VW^{(V)}_k)$ independently models the relationships between all document sentences and headline with scaled dot product attention.
+\paragraph{Discourse} To capture the discourse relation between multiple sentences in different viewpoints, we apply multi-head attention \citep{NIPS2017_3f5ee243} over the BiLSTM encodings: $H=\lbrack\mathbf{h}_0,\ldots,\mathbf{h}_n\rbrack$.
+Each attention head, $\bar{H}_k = Attn(QW_k^{(Q)},KW_k^{(K)},VW^{(V)}_k)$, independently models the relationships between all document sentences and headline with scaled dot product attention.
 We set $Q=K=V=H$.
 In contrast to the multi-head attention mechanism of the transformer, we do not concatenate the results.
 We instead perform the sentence type detection independently for each of the $N$ attention heads to propagate the political bias distribution to the independently captured $N$ different main contexts.